 Inspiration comes late at night, right before I sleep.
 I’m also inspired by fashion and carpet designs.

 My henna blend consists of cajeput, sweet orange, eucalyptus and lavender.
 I make 400 grams of henna a week, to sell and for my appointments.
-It’s best to book six months in advance for bridal, although I do take casual sessions (from $8) if I have open slots.
+It’s best to book six months in advance for bridal, although I do take casual sessions if I have open slots.

 AS FOUND ON